 In Pharaonic times what lay beyond was known as the Land of the Dead and even today, 5000 years later, the wilderness of dunes, sand sheet and rocky plateaux is still unpopulated, with just half a dozen towns of any size lay between ourselves and the Atlantic, 2000 miles to the west.

 Loutfi’s 60 had just had an engine transplant, a grunty 12HT 4-litre turbo diesel, but by lunchtime it was getting distinctly hot.
 The needle was sitting in the red, there were burning rubber smells coming through the vents and the turbo was making an audible whine.
 Maybe this wasn’t the machine we’d be wanting in the Gilf after all.
 Our quartet of backseat drivers watched the needle and muttered, waiting for the turbo or head gasket to blow.
 Loutfi pulled over to let the machine cool down and, once satisfied the needle had backed off, headed on south.
 Again the Tojo was cooking itself but Loutfi then confounded us by pulling off the road into the desert.
-None of us knew quite what was going on but heading solo off-road with overheating problems seemed unorthodox.
+None of us knew quite what was going on, but heading solo off-road with overheating problems seemed unorthodox.
 We churned over a few sandy passes, stopped off at the famous White Desert chalk outcrops and then bundled on to who knows where.

 Presently we got back to the highway where Loutfi seemed unsure whether to turn left or right.
 He drove down the road a bit, looking out west, then turned back north.
 He spoke no English so we had no idea what was going on; had he lost something?
 Then he turned round once more, looking hard out to the west.
 He slammed on the brakes and did a U-ey.
 Ah ha, there it was: a hooned-out sand circle, a small cairn and three sets of tracks leading out into the void.
 Following these, within a few clicks we came upon a desert camp, the cars locked in the customary Gilf ‘U’ formation against the northerly wind.
 Mahmoud was there to greet us with smiley Ibrahim in his Bedouin head-dress, our ‘guard’ Hamed in a snazzy maroon shellsuit, Faraq the mechanic and Aisa, a cool dude in a pair of knackered cowboy boots and matching hat who was to be our cook for the next fortnight.

-The identity of our three desert machines was revealed: Mahmoud’s Series III-bodied Toyota, a 110 Land Rover, which also had a 3.5 litre Tojo bus engine and gearbox, and Loutfi’s other car, a red HJ45, the old squared-off Land Cruisers from the late Seventies, but also with a newer six-cylinder 12HT turbo engine crammed under the lid.
+The identity of our three desert machines was revealed: Mahmoud’s Series III-bodied Toyota, a 110 Land Rover, which also had a 3.5 litre Tojo bus engine and gearbox, and Loutfi’s other car, a red HJ45, the old squared-off Land Cruiser from the late Seventies, but also with a newer six-cylinder 12HT turbo engine crammed under the lid.
 With potentially the best engine, the 45 was the load carrier; inside it, three 200-litre drums of diesel were lashed down with rope while on the roofs of all cars were additional jerries of fuel which, with the full tanks, added up to 2000 litres, more than enough for as many kilometres over the next fortnight.
 But with no car running an original engine or less than two decades old, we could see that spannerman Faraq wasn’t going to have a holiday.

 That evening, in the cozy shelter of the U-camp, Richard and I keyed in our sat phones with Mahmoud’s so we’d have some sort of comms if we got separated and things turned pear-shaped.
 Mahmoud outlined tomorrow’s route: we were in the very edge of a series of parallel dunes running north-south; crossing the dunes would be impossible with the cars in their current overloaded state, but we could hopefully run down the 500m-wide corridors between the dunes as far as possible and ease over any low passes to gain ground to the west.